 Nowadays, the historical ties remain, and the Russian language still dominates in Ukraine's capital.
 85% of people use it as their first language, so not only will you be learning in the classroom, but also in your everyday interaction with people around you.

-Ukraine has experienced a conflict in its east, but that’s a long way from Kiev.
+Ukraine has experienced a conflict in its east, but that’s a long way from Kyiv.
 Even in the east, fighting has almost stopped because of a cease-fire.
-The most you’ll see of the conflict in Kiev is a few young men in camouflage either heading to the front or returning home, and volunteers collecting money, clothes and equipment for the soldiers.
+The most you’ll see of the conflict in Kyiv is a few young men in camouflage either heading to the front or returning home, and volunteers collecting money, clothes and equipment for the soldiers.

 Violent crime, whether motivated by greed, racism or religious differences, is rare.
 As is the case in many big cities, a vibrant night-life, a liberal cosmopolitan atmosphere and a jumble of personalities, nationalities and regionalities cannot exist without some level of crime.
 This mostly amounts to occasional pick-pocketing, and visitors are advised to take common-sense measures against petty theft.